 For those looking for eating out and nightlife, there are numerous country pubs offering good food and drink close by, with The Punch Bowl Inn, the only surviving pub in Llandrinio, a couple of miles away and the Royal Hill, a lovely pub by the river just a little further away.

 The Sychpwll Centre backs onto The River Vyrnwy, a 40 mile river starting from the base of the Lake Vyrnwy in Powys and running into the River Severn in Shropshire.
 Many of our guests dip their toes into the river to cool off and take in the beauty of the surroundings.

 The River Vyrnwy is very popular with kayakers and canoeists, suited for experienced and novice paddlers alike.
 The upper reaches of the river has grade two and three white water sections, with much calmer grade one waters lower down the river around Sychpwll.
 We have canoes for our guests to use and we’re able to arrange further canoe and equipment hire for those interested.
 For larger groups we can organise instruction.

 Wildlife is in abundance in and around Sychpwll with over 120 varieties of birds including sparrow hawks, woodpeckers, barn owls, great crested tits, swans and turtle doves.
 We also regularly see otters, badgers and foxes.
-Visitors are free to take a stroll down the Wildlife Corridor, a 200 metre natural corridor separating the two and five acre meadows at Sychpwll, opening out to a space that people can sit to observe the surrounding countryside.
+Visitors are free to take a stroll down around the wildflower meadows and wildlife corridor, a 200 metre natural corridor separating the two and five acre meadows at Sychpwll, opening out to a space that people can sit to observe the surrounding countryside.